-Even though the Division sits on the Acquisition and Restoration Council and approves land management plans, these plans are conceptual.
-Specific information regarding individual projects must be submitted to the Division for review and recommendations.
+Although the Division sits on the Acquisition and Restoration Council and approves land management plans, these plans are conceptual and do not include detailed project information.
+Specific information for individual projects must be submitted to the Division for review and comment.

 Managers of state lands must coordinate any land clearing or ground disturbing activities with the Division to allow for review and comment on the proposed project.
-Recommendations may include, but are not limited to: approval of the project as submitted, cultural resource assessment survey by a qualified professional archaeologist, modifications to the proposed project to avoid or mitigate potential adverse effects.
+The Division's recommendations may include, but are not limited to: approval of the project as submitted, recommendation for a cultural resource assessment survey by a qualified professional archaeologist, and modifications to the proposed project to avoid or mitigate potential adverse effects.

-Projects such as additions, exterior alteration, or related new construction regarding historic structures must also be submitted to the Division of Historical Resources for review and comment by the Division's architects.
-Projects involving structures fifty years of age or older, must be submitted to this agency for a significance determination.
+Projects such as additions or alterations to historic structures as well as new construction must also be submitted to the Division for review.
+Projects involving structures fifty years of age or older must be submitted to the Division for a significance determination.
 In rare cases, structures under fifty years of age may be deemed historically significant.
-These must be evaluated on a case by case basis.

-Adverse impacts to significant sites, either archaeological sites or historic buildings, must be avoided.
-Furthermore, managers of state property should make preparations for locating and evaluating historic resources, both archaeological sites and historic structures.
+Adverse effects to historic properties must be avoided when possible, and if avoidance is not possible, additional consultation with the Division is necessary to develop a mitigation plan.
+Furthermore, managers of state property should make preparations for locating and evaluating historic properties, both archaeological sites and historic structures.